OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 Considering only equivalence precision equals $\frac{1}{8}=0.125$.
 However, subsumption is also important for interoperability, meaning relaxed precision ($P_r$) could be used.
 If GCI axioms (partly false positives) are not allowed, $P_r=\frac{2}{8}=0.25$.
 If GCI axioms are allowed (GCI subsumptions could also help with interoperability within some scenarios), $P_r=1.0$.

-Preliminary consideration of recall shows that all negatives labeled by LLM are true negatives.
-However, further evaluation is needed regarding relaxed recall, which certainly decreases its figure.
+Preliminary consideration of recall (only equivalence relationship) shows that all negatives labeled by LLM are true negatives, i.e., R=1.0.
+However, further evaluation is needed regarding relaxed recall (subsumption relationships, too), which certainly decreases its figure.

 #### Preliminary evaluation regarding recall